 Climb the Top of the Rock

-And while you're there, how can you not go up to one of the most popular observatories in the city?
-Don't miss the New York skyline and the views from the Top of the Rock, at the top of Rockefeller Center including the night views...
+And while you're there, how can you not climb one of the city's most popular observatories?
+Don't miss the New York skyline and the views from the Top of the Rock, at the top of Rockefeller Center including night views....
 I leave here the details for you to organize your climb: NYC Top of the Rock Tickets and for you to decide if you want to climb the Top of the Rock or the Empire State Building.
-Of course, keep in mind that at Rockefeller Center you will find plenty of places to eat, so it can be a recommended visit even if you do not go up to the viewpoint.
+Of course, keep in mind that at Rockefeller Center you will find plenty of places to eat, so it can be a recommended visit even if you don't go up to the observation deck.

 Also, if you visit the city at Christmas time, the Rockefeller Center at Christmas will be a must, both for its famous tree (one of the best Christmas trees in New York ) and its skating rink.
 The city would not be the same at Christmas without this little corner, where you can take the typical photo and even put on your skates and jump on the rink.
 In general, I will not deny that Christmas in New York deserves a point and apart.